Close Banner

 Inside This Post Inside This Post

 Attending Mickey's Very Merry Christmas Party is one of our absolute favorite ways to celebrate and spread Christmas cheer.
-This classic holiday event at Magic Kingdom occurs on select nights from Nov.
-9 to Dec.
-22, 2023.
-Enjoy Mickey's Once Upon a Christmastime Parade, fireworks, castle shows, special characters, food and drink and even snowfall on Main Street — plus a new castle show featuring your favorite "Frozen" characters.
-Tickets are now sold out for the 2023 events.
-For those attending the remaining dates, we have all the frogciting details.
-Let's hop in!
+This classic holiday event at Magic Kingdom has returned for select nights from Nov.
+8 to Dec.
+20, 2024.
+Enjoy Mickey's Once Upon a Christmastime Parade, fireworks, castle shows, special characters, food and drink and even snowfall on Main Street.
+Tickets are on sale now (and we've got them at a discount, whether you're on the naughty or nice list!)
+Let's ho-ho-hop in!

 Mickey's Very Merry Christmas Party – Beginning of Once Upon a Christmastime Parade